blauharley/HTML5CanvasZoom-CropImage/readme.md

 </ul>

 <h3>License:</h3>
 GNU: Basically this software can be used and modified freely and without any restrictions.
+This does NOT include any pictures that are used for test purposes in this project.